PenguinFX/Gadget-Miner/README.md

 ### 2\.
 Expanded Sink Collection 😄

-`Gadget-Miner` significantly expands its knowledge base of sinks (attack endpoints) and can now identify, but is not limited to, the following vulnerability types:
+`Gadget-Miner` expands its knowledge base of sinks and can now identify, but is not limited to, the following vulnerability types:

 - **LDAP Injection**: e.g., `javax.naming.ldap.LdapContext.search()`
 - **Template Injection**: e.g., `freemarker.template.Template.process()`